innerlee/Shell.jl/README.md

 **WARN**
 The implementation basically put the string into a script file and run that file.
 So it is **error prone** because you have to deal with all the subtle stuff like escaping spaces, quotes, etc.
+(You can use `esc"your argmuments"` to do escaping, though.)
 See the discussions [here](https://discourse.julialang.org/t/a-small-package-to-run-string-as-shell-command/6163).
 The correct way is to learn the `Cmd` object and perhaps the `Glob.jl` package as pointed out [here](https://discourse.julialang.org/t/a-small-package-to-run-string-as-shell-command/6163/5).
-So, it is good for running simple things like `ls`, `echo`, etc. But **do not** use this in your scripts, and **do not** write "buggy" code like this.
+So, it is good for running simple things like `ls`, `echo`, etc.
+But **do not** use this in your scripts unless you know exactly what this package does and not-does.

 [![Build Status](https://travis-ci.org/innerlee/Shell.jl.svg?branch=master)](https://travis-ci.org/innerlee/Shell.jl)
 [![Build status](https://ci.appveyor.com/api/projects/status/v545p6s5rbiwtx2y?svg=true)](https://ci.appveyor.com/project/innerlee/shell-jl)